AlttiRi/href-taker/README.md

 - **"Trim brackets"** — to enable extra logic for text URL parsing for links are included `(`,`)`,`[`,`]` characters.
 - **"Console log"** — to log some data to the console while working.
 - **"Console vars"** — to expose some variables into the console.
 For example, `urls` variable.

+Selector

+- It defines from which element(s) to parse URLs.
+By default, it's `body` selector.